Coffee culture: Japan

 In 1888, the first coffeehouse opened in Japan, known as Kahiichakan, which means a café that provides coffee and tea.
 In the 1970s, many kissaten (coffee-tea shop) appeared around the Tokyo area such as Shinjuku, Ginza, and in the popular student areas such as Kanda.
 These kissaten were centralized in estate areas around railway stations with around 200 stores in Shinjuku alone.
 Globalization made the coffee chain stores start appearing in the 1980s.
 In 1982, the All Japan Coffee Association stated that there were 162,000 stores in Japan.
 The import volume doubled from 1970 to 1980 from 89,456 to 194,294 tons.

+Puerto Rico

+Puerto Rico’s coffee culture today is vibrant and centered around a mix of traditional and contemporary coffeehouses and specialty cafés.
+While most of the island's coffee bean production comes from Adjuntas, Lares, Utuado, and Yauco, classic coffee shops to modern styles can be found throughout the island.
+Certain regions and shops, have their own style and even produce local sweets such as coffee flan (Spanish: flan de café), cakes and treats.

+Events related to coffee are an important part of the island’s cultural calendar and attract both enthusiasts and industry participants.
+The annual Yauco National Coffee Festival in the mountainous municipality of Yauco celebrates Puerto Rico’s coffee heritage with tastings, farm tours, workshops, barista demonstrations, music, food, and artisanal markets.
+Other coffee-related gatherings and expos also occur throughout the year, highlighting local producers, promoting specialty coffee, and reinforcing the role of coffee culture in Puerto Rican community life.

 South Africa

 Cape Town

 Coffee culture in Cape Town is thriving, and the city is considered one of the coffee capitals of the world, and one of the best cities for the beverage.
-It is home to the headquarters of all four of South Africa's largest coffeehouse chains, as well as 10 roasteries, and numerous independent cafés.
+It is home to the headquarters of four of South Africa's five largest coffeehouse chains, as well as 10 roasteries, and numerous independent cafés.